med98-glitch/Ecom-web-site/README.md

 ```
 php artisan config:cache
 ```
+Rename .env.example file to .envinside your project root and fill the database information. (windows wont let you do it, so you have to open your console cd your project root directory and run mv .env.example .env )

 ## V. Activating HTTPS Using Certbot with NGINX.
 A web server must possess a signed public-key certificate from a trusted Certificate Authority before it can accept HTTPS requests.
 Let’s Encrypt is one of the most widely-used of these authorities.
 It manages a free automated service that distributes basic SSL/TLS certificates to eligible websites.
 Let’s Encrypt leverages the Automatic Certificate Management Environment (ACME) protocol to automate the certificate granting process through a challenge-response technique.
 The Let’s Encrypt site provides more comprehensive technical details about domain validation.